harrycresswell/harry/content/page/reading.md

 ## 2024

+- Agent Sonya by Ben Macintyre
+- The Minimalist Entrepreneur by Sahil Lavingia
 - The Psychology of Money by Morgan Housel
 - Zen: The Art of Simple Living by Shunmyō Masunoe
 - Journeys Out of the Body by Robert A. Monroe